Making Room for Bedroom Furniture

 smaller-bedroom-with-queen-bed

 None of our original furniture is in this picture.
-We found a headboard that will attach to the wall at the Habitat for Humanity Restore.
+We found a headboard that will be attached to the wall at the Habitat for Humanity Restore.
 It is in the ‘Projects’ section of the garage, waiting to be refinished.

 smaller-bedroon